 Roberto Rivellino, o inventor do elástico pic.twitter.com/S2gD3MxeFc

 — Guia do Futebol ➕ (@GuiaFutebolPlus) January 2, 2020

 As a result of his eye-catching approach to the game, Rivellino became idolised by a young boy growing up in Buenos Aires by the name of Diego Armando Maradona.

-From thereon the passing of the baton is much easier to follow.
-Maradona will go down as one of football’s greatest rock stars, and one of the next masters of the elastico was not exactly averse to a touch of hedonism either.
+From thereon in the passing of the baton is much easier to follow.
+Maradona has gone down as one of football’s greatest rock stars, and one of the next masters of the elastico was not exactly averse to a touch of hedonism either.

 Romario, after all, is the man who once asked Johan Cruyff if he could return to Brazil for a couple of days so he could attend the Rio carnival.

 An unimpressed Cruyff told the striker he would only be allowed two days extra rest if he scored two goals for Barcelona the following day.
 Romario held his manager to his word, scoring twice in the opening 20 minutes before asking to be substituted, telling his boss: “Coach, my plane leaves in an hour.”

 And it was with that kind of verve that Romario scored this goal for Flamengo against Corinthians, the home of the elastico.

 From Romario, it only takes a short leap to two of the greatest exponents of the skill.
 Ronaldo may have followed in Romario’s footsteps by leaving Brazil to join PSV Eindhoven before making the step up to Barcelona, but the duo were only able to partner each other in attack for Brazil – for a frustratingly brief but beautiful period in 1997.